 For example, the latest version of the Nest Thermostat was released in 2015 and it’s still one of, if not the best smart thermostat available.

 41. Someone else has probably made a blog post about it

 Inevitably, you will try to automate something and get stumped.
 Before you fumble around the app or spend hours trying to hack your own solution, do a Google search.
 You’re likely to find someone else who wanted to do the same thing as you, and posted about it on a forum or a blog.

-Do you have a great tip I missed?
+Do you have a great tip or I missed?
+Or maybe you have your own list I can link to?
 Leave me a message below and I’ll add it to the list!